 An unusual modification is the location of the spare tire, apparently moved forward to improve access to the two-cycle gas-powered pump in the rear, which supplies the two booster reels.
 The pump and reels ride on top of a water tank, and fire brooms and a step and handrail have also been mounted at the rear.

-Thanks to Bob Christy for finding and photographing this great little Jeep. -- Derek Redmond
+Thanks to Bob Christy for finding and photographing Brush 47, and Randy Daniels and Warren Township for the photos of Brush 48 and 49. -- Derek Redmond

 Return to Fire Service Jeeps on CJ3B.info.